Smoked Salmon Deviled Eggs

-If you’ve tried these Smoked Salmon Deviled Eggs or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
-I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.
+If you’ve tried these Smoked Salmon Deviled Eggs or any other recipe on the blog then don’t forget to rate the recipe and leave a comment below.
+I love to hear from my readers.

 - 8 large eggs, room temperature